aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 #### LotFrontage ####

 This is one of the features which a significant number of samples (486 / 2919) are missing.
 Lot frontage is defined as "linear feet of street connected to property."
-Certainly we can draw the conclusion that <code>LotArea</code> might be correlated to <code>LotFrontage</code> since one is used to calculate the other, but there are a few other features that can help us interpolate.
+Certainly we can draw the conclusion that `LotArea` might be correlated to `LotFrontage` since one is used to calculate the other, but there are a few other features that can help us interpolate.

-First, let's see the correlation between <code>LotArea</code> and <code>LotFrontage</code>.
+First, let's see the correlation between `LotArea` and `LotFrontage`.

 {% highlight python %}
 merged_data[